StackVista/stackstate-docs/setup/agent/agent-v1.md

 ## Overview

-Prior to StackState v5.1, Agent V1 (legacy) was used to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
-From StackState v5.1, all Agent checks run on [StackState Agent V2](about-stackstate-agent.md).
+Prior to Rancher Observability v5.1, Agent V1 (legacy) was used to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
+From Rancher Observability v5.1, all Agent checks run on [Rancher Observability Agent V2](about-stackstate-agent.md).

-StackState Agent V1 (legacy) is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).
+Rancher Observability Agent V1 (legacy) is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).

 ## Installation

 {% hint style="warning" %}
-**Agent V1 (legacy) will be deprecated in a future release of StackState.**
+**Agent V1 (legacy) will be deprecated in a future release of Rancher Observability.**

 It's advised that you install Agent V2 and migrate all checks to run on Agent V2.

 ➡️ [Migrate Agent V1 (legacy) to Agent V2](/setup/agent/migrate-agent-v1-to-v2/)
 {% endhint %}

-Install StackState Agent V1 (legacy) by using the following sequence of steps:
+Install Rancher Observability Agent V1 (legacy) by using the following sequence of steps:

 {% tabs %}
 {% tab title="Debian, Ubuntu" %}
-1. Download the [StackState Agent V1 \(legacy\) Debian package](https://l.stackstate.com/stackstate-agent-1-deb-latest) or run this command on the machine where you wish to install the Agent:
+1. Download the [Rancher Observability Agent V1 \(legacy\) Debian package](https://l.stackstate.com/stackstate-agent-1-deb-latest) or run this command on the machine where you wish to install the Agent:

    ```text
    wget https://s3-eu-west-1.amazonaws.com/agent.stackstate.com/stackstate-agent-deb-repo/pool/s/stackstate-agent/stackstate-agent_1.3.0-1_amd64.deb'